 Becoming a Conservation Partner with REEF shows our support for protecting the ocean!
 Conservation Partners serve as vital sponsors of REEF’s programs, as well as centers for marine conservation actions, outreach, and education.

 Lionfish removal is also coordinated by both of the resort dive operations.
-Dive guides carry pole spears and ZooKeepers on almost every dive, and teach the guests how to effectively remove lionfish without damaging the corals and other marine life.
+Dive guides carry pole spears and ZooKeepers on almost every dive and teach the guests how to effectively remove lionfish without damaging the corals and other marine life.
 Divers bring the catch back to the chef, who serves up some amazing dishes such as ceviche, grilled lionfish, or breaded fish sticks.

 Clark's Cay also works with the local fisherman to educate them about lionfish and has helped create a bounty of two times the going rate per pound for lionfish purchased.